LT-IntroToAI-SY2526/assignment2-per4-AlexZ-0/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Sorting out specific symbols in the pattern

 2. Explain how you could use the match function for extracting information from a movie database.
+You can use it to sort out unrelated information and find information related to the movie